Weekend of fun expected at 2017 Winterfest Boat Parade

 FORT LAUDERDALE, FLA.
 (WSVN) - Last-minute preparations are underway as the 2017 Winterfest Boat Parade nears in Fort Lauderdale.

-The 2017 Seminole Hard Rock Winterfest Boat Parade kicks off on Saturday and is expected to bring together families and friends.
+The 2017 Seminole Hard Rock Winterfest Boat Parade kicks off on Saturday and is expected to bring together families and friends with the year’s theme, Broadway on Parade.
 The parade will take place on the New River in Downtown Fort Lauderdale from 6:30 p.m. to 11:55 p.m.

+“Light Up the Night is doing a Broadway, cutting-edge technology LED boat that’s just gonna wow everyone,” said Winterfest President and CEO Lisa Scott-Founds.

+Boat owners spent days, even weeks, decorating their vessels to highlight their favorite Broadway shows.

+The “Wicked”-inspired vessel will debut for the very first time at the 46th annual parade.
+“We started Thanksgiving weekend doing some prep,” said Doner.
+“Almost every weekend since, I’ve been adding and tweaking and checking.”

+The theme ranges from Broadway classics to celebrities.
+“One thing that’s really exciting is the RNDC boat, which is going to have Joey Fatone and Chris Kirkpatrick from ‘N Sync, so we’re really excited,” said Scott-Founds.

-According to a Winterfest Parade news release (https://winterfestparade.com/events/the-seminole-hard-rock-winterfest-boat-parade), the parade will travel east to the Intracoastal Waterway and continue north to Lake Santa Barbara in Pompano.
+According to a Winterfest Parade news release, the parade will travel east to the Intracoastal Waterway and continue north to Lake Santa Barbara in Pompano.

 7News meteorologist Vivian Gonzalez was outside the Riverside Hotel with the hotel’s general manager, Heiko Dobrikow.
 “We are certainly the ones in charge of the VIP party,” he said.
 “The VIP party for the Winterfest sponsors are going to be right here at Laura Ward Park and the Stranahan House.
 We are so excited about it.”